Drop mixer speed to low and add vanilla extract, then blend for 30 seconds.

 For each cookie, place one chocolate chip upside down in the center of the frosting so that it looks like a pupil.

 Pipe a ring of red gel around the frosting.
-If desired, use a toothpick to either smooth the gel line or pull out some tendrils to create a cracked look.
+If desired, use a toothpick to either smooth the gel line or pull out some tendrils into the white frosting to create a cracked or bloodshot look.

 You can find more great recipes at homemadehooplah.com.